Formulary

 Dose

-• 1 patch to be applied twice weekly continuously
+• Apply 1 patch twice weekly continuously.

-• Start within 5 days of onset of menstruation (or at any time if cycles have ceased or are infrequent), to be used with cyclical progestogen for 12–14 days of each cycle in women with a uterus
+• Start within 5 days of onset of menstruation (or at any time if cycles have ceased or are infrequent).

-• Therapy should be initiated with Evorel 50 patch; subsequently adjust according to response; dose may be reduced to Evorel 25 patch after first month if necessary for menopausal symptoms only
+• Therapy should be initiated with Evorel 50 patch; subsequently adjust according to response; dose may be reduced to Evorel 25 patch after first month if necessary for menopausal symptoms only.

 Notes